MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install-enable-tls-13.md

    d.
 Enter **SSL 3.0**.

    e.
-Repeat the previous two steps to create keys for TLS 0, TLS 1.1, and TLS 1.2.
+Repeat the previous two steps to create keys for TLS 0, TLS 1.1, TLS 1.2 and TLS 1.3.
 These keys resemble directories.

    f.
-Create a client key and a server key under each of the SSL 3.0, TLS 1.0, TLS 1.1, and TLS 1.2 keys.
+Create a client key and a server key under each of the SSL 3.0, TLS 1.0, TLS 1.1, TLS 1.2 and TLS 1.3 keys.

    g.
 To enable a protocol, create the DWORD value under each client and server key, as follows: